ibuddieat/zk_libcod/doc/added_dvars.md

     * Min.
 Value: 0
     * Max.
 Value: 3
     * Effect:
-      * If set to 1, removes some dvars from systeminfo config string so that more .iwd files can be used in a mod without having clients running into "iwd sum/name mismatch errors".
+      * If set to 1, removes some dvars from the systeminfo config string so that more .iwd files can be used in a mod without having clients running into "iwd sum/name mismatch errors".
 Instead, the cod info flag will be set on them so that they are still synchronized with the clients on connect.
 However, further changes during runtime are not synchronized until gamestate is resent (e.g., during a map switch).
 Therefore, when using this functionality, it is advised to synchronize these dvars with the clients via script whenever their value changes.
 Dvars that still stay in the systeminfo config string, unless configured otherwise, are:
         * cl_allowDownload
         * cl_wwwDownload
         * com_hunkMegs